VirtualScenery/greenscreenstream/README.md

  ## about

 Generate a new MediaStream for `<canvas>` ,`<video>`  elements based on the MediaStreamTracks  and a background image just using JavaScript.
-After processed and "green screend" ou can capture the stream and use it in your RTCPeerConnections for instance.
+After processed and "green screend" you can capture the stream and use it in your RTCPeerConnections for instance.
 All rendering is made realtime using a WebGL2 pixel shader (glsl) .

 *Regards Magnus Thor*